open-api-spex/open_api_spex/README.md

 end
 ```

-Note that the above snippet uses [`scope/3`](https://hexdocs.pm/phoenix/Phoenix.Router.html#scope/3); some Phoenix projects will instead use [`scope/4`](https://hexdocs.pm/phoenix/Phoenix.Router.html#scope/3), which adds an alias to all modules declared in the scope:
+Note that the above snippet uses [`scope/3`](https://hexdocs.pm/phoenix/Phoenix.Router.html#scope/3).
+Some Phoenix projects will instead use [`scope/4`](https://hexdocs.pm/phoenix/Phoenix.Router.html#scope/4) which adds an alias to all modules declared in the scope, as shown below:
 ```elixir
 scope "/api", MyAppWeb do
   pipe_through :api